patches34/110-Spring2017-18/Schedule.md

   - [Wikipedia: Color Depth](https://en.wikipedia.org/wiki/Color_depth)
   - [WebDesigner: Understanding Popular Image Types and Formats](https://1stwebdesigner.com/image-file-types/)

-- **Thursday Homework**
+- **Wednesday Homework**
   - Prepare either a Photoshop mockup or a first version of your web project to bring to class.

-- **Thursday Exercise**: This class will be devoted to work and critique time for your web projects.
+- **Wednesday Exercise**: This class will be devoted to work and critique time for your web projects.
 (This is not optional.)

+- **Friday Exercide(weekly_materials/week9/color-optimizationExercise.md)** - This exercise will give you experience with different image formats and optimizing them for the web.

-## <a name="week10">Week 10 (Mar 26-30): HTML & CSS Review
+## <a name="week10">Week 10 (Mar 26-30): Digital Image Applications
-On Tuesday I'll review some HTML & CSS concepts.
-If there's time, I'll give you a chance to work on improving your web project.
-If you are comfortable with your mastery of HTML, you can choose to skip Tuesday's class.
-However, students who attend class on Tuesday will be given an extension on their web project until 11:59pm on Friday, March 30.
+This week we'll talk about applications to make and edit images.
+If you are comfortable with your mastery of HTML, you can choose to skip Wednesday's class.
+However, students who attend class on Wednesday will be given an extension on their web project until 11:59pm on Friday, March 30.

-On Thursday I will give a quiz on the HTML & CSS concepts in the readings, and will again provide work time on your projects.
+On Wednesday I will give a quiz on the HTML & CSS concepts in the readings, and will again provide work time on your projects.

 - **Readings**
   - W3 Schools: [CSS Syntax](https://www.w3schools.com/cssref/css_selectors.asp), [CSS Borders](https://www.w3schools.com/css/css_border.asp), [CSS Links](https://www.w3schools.com/css/css_link.asp), [CSS Lists](https://www.w3schools.com/css/css_list.asp), and [CSS Website Layout](https://www.w3schools.com/css/css_website_layout.asp)
   - MDN: [Simple CSS Selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Simple_selectors), [Combinators and Multiple Selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Combinators_and_multiple_selectors), [Web Fonts](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts)

+- **[Friday Exercise](weekly_materials/week10/compositingExercise.md)** - This exercise will give you experience with PhotoShop.

 ## <a name="week11">Week 11</a> (Apr 2-6): Animation Concepts